Krulknul/babylon-node-nix/README.md

 * `nix-build babylon-node.nix`, which produces the `result` directory as build output.
 * `./result/bin/babylon_node`

-No need to manually install Java - it's managed by Nix, and if you use Nix [flakes](https://zero-to-nix.com/concepts/flakes), the versions are pinned to make this package completely reproducible.
+No need to manually install Java - it's managed by Nix.
+It should also work across Linux distributions because even glibc is an explicit dependency to this build.
+And if you use Nix [flakes](https://zero-to-nix.com/concepts/flakes), the versions are pinned to make this package completely reproducible.

 Note that the above doesn't provide a working node setup just yet.
 You still have to configure the node which can be done by passing in the path to a configuration file using the `-config` command line option.
 On NixOS, this is all handled in `configuration.nix`